pippim/pippim.github.io/programs/tim-ta.md

 where each task is always a predetermined amount of time.
 For example, when doing the laundry it might be:

-- 16 minutes and 30 seconds for the wash cycle
+16 minutes and 30 seconds for the wash cycle

-- 13 minutes and 15 seconds for the rinse cycle
+13 minutes and 15 seconds for the rinse cycle

-- 58 minutes and 40 seconds for the dryer
+58 minutes for the dryer

 With Tim-ta you arrive at the washer and dryer the exact second you need to be there.
 You'll Never miss the rinse cycle fabric softener to eliminate static cling.
 You'll never have wrinkled clothes from being left overnight in the dryer.

-It doesn't stop you from mixing red and white fabrics in hot water to end up with PINK clothes though!
+There are other examples where you can use Tim-ta:

+- Cooking food
+- Working out
+- Education class time for different topics
+- Sharing computer time between siblings

 ---